Natasha-73/finance-calc/README.md

 # practice-apps
-First set of apps made as part of my learning at HyperionDev bootcamp
+Programs written as part of my learning at HyperionDev bootcamp.
+They showcase the skills I've attained.
+Currently, three simple programs are written in Python and one in Java.